cbcrg/tcoffee/docs/tcoffee_manual.rst

 Is T-Coffee very accurate?
 --------------------------
-T-Coffee belongs to the category of consistency-based aligners which currently corresponds to the most accurate algorithms available (e.g. ProbCons, MSAprobs...).
+T-Coffee belongs to the category of consistency based aligners which currently corresponds to the most accurate algorithms available (e.g. ProbCons, MSAprobs...).
 In addition, T-Coffee can combines (many) methods and therefore be as accurate (and hopefully more) as the methods it combines.
 For instance, the "accurate" mode of T-Coffee is very slow but also very accurate; on average this mode was shown to be 10 % more accurate than normal aligners on sequences less than 30% similar.
 If you need a very accurate alignment go to section **Building Multiple Sequence Alignment**.

 What T-Coffee can and cannot do for you ...